 People dealing with an injured rotator cuff know that this type of injury can have a huge effect on their quality of life.
 Some prefer to stick to the conventional approach, even if that entails having to bite the bullet and undergo surgery.
-Others are resolved to pursue a more sophisticated approach and might try their luck at a regenerative medicine center in San Diego, CA.
+Others are resolved to pursue a more sophisticated approach and might try their luck at a Integrative Treatment center in San Diego, CA.

-Regenerative medicine shows promising results for a whole range of conditions resulting in chronic pain, including an injured rotator cuff.
-So what exactly is a rotator cuff, what causes rotator cuff injury and how can regenerative medicine help?
+Integrative Treatment shows promising results for a whole range of conditions resulting in chronic pain, including an injured rotator cuff.
+So what exactly is a rotator cuff, what causes rotator cuff injury and how can it help?

 The function of the rotator cuff, which consists of four muscles and related tendons, is to stabilize the shoulder.
 More precisely, the rotator cuff surrounds the shoulder since a healthy rotator cuff is attached to the ball of the upper arm bone (the humerus).

 Often resulting from normal wear and tear and frequent repetitive motion, rotator cuff injuries lead to chronic pain in the shoulder.
 For the most part, the pain is dull and tends to get worse if pressure is applied, for instance, if you sleep on that side.